 A dedicated team of change management, communications and training professionals is developing a comprehensive organizational change management (OCM) strategy and implementation plan.
 The OCM work will ensure that everyone affected by this change stays informed, supported, and actively engaged throughout the process.
 By focusing on the people side of this technical transition, the team will prepare staff through targeted training, engagement with key collaborators to advocate for their units' specific needs, and equip all impacted groups with the resources they need to successfully adopt new systems.

-Questions, suggestions, or feedback can be sent to the project team at [email protected] or shared via this feedback form
+Questions, suggestions, or feedback can be sent to the project team at [email protected] or shared via this feedback form.

 A Request for Information (RFI) helps University of Michigan (U-M) staff gather important details about the research administration software market.
 However, we cannot make purchases based solely on an RFI.
 By gathering information through the RFI process, we will be better prepared to issue a Request for Proposals (RFP), evaluate different suppliers, and make informed decisions.
 The RFI process enables U-M staff to ask questions and gain insights into the latest features and limitations of the software, as well as obtain preliminary pricing data to help us budget appropriately for the later RFP phase.

 A RFI (Request for Information) is a general inquiry asking suppliers of research administration software for information.
 It cannot be used to make a purchase.
 The RFI process is usually shorter and involves collecting written responses from suppliers and possibly product demonstrations.
 In contrast, an RFP (Request for Proposal) is a competitive bidding process that allows U-M to enter into contract negotiations with the top supplier after evaluations are complete.
-The RFP process is typically more thorough, involving written responses, product demonstrations, and proofs of concept with the leading suppliers.
+The RFP process is typically more thorough, involving written responses, product demonstrations, and proofs of concept with hands-on evaluations of the leading suppliers.
 This ensures that we can make the best final selection based on comprehensive evaluations.

 The eResearch Leadership group will assess vendors using a weighted scoring system based on detailed business requirements and project priorities for a fair and transparent selection.
-Top-scoring vendors will be invited to provide presentations, participate in exercises, and deliver proofs of concept for further evaluation.
+Top-scoring vendors will be invited to provide presentations, participate in exercises, and deliver hands-on proofs of concept for further evaluation.
 Scoring will be updated throughout each phase, incorporating feedback from surveys, focus groups, and other contributors.
 Finalists will be recommended by the Steering Committee, with executive sponsors (Office of the Vice President for Research; Office of the Vice President for Information Technology) having ultimate decision authority.
 Multiple vendors may be chosen.

 Yes, we plan to migrate active records to the new systems and ensure historical records are accessible.
 Cross-central office working groups will review historical data, and according to data retention policies, determine what should be migrated to new systems and what data could be accessed via an archival system.
 The approach may differ module to module.